SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

   - Aliases: clearmmrequests, clearmm, clearmatchmaking

 - **%clearwarns** `<@member>`
-  - Info: **Moderator only.** Clears all warnings of a Member.
+  - Info: **Slash version available.
+Moderator only.** Clears all warnings of a Member.
 Mention the Member or use Member ID.
   - Example: `%clearwarns @ExampleUser`

 - **%coin**